That's funny . .

 How many instructions are there in this

 notice urging care to all who enter?
 I spotted this on the door of the

-Shelter charity shop in Beam Street just days after the joke was told
+Shelter charity shop in Beam Street just days after a similar notice was

 during a funeral service in Nantwich Parish Church.
-The Rector cited the
+Referring to a "Wet

 question "Is that an instruction?" as a guide to the sense of humour of

 the deceased, after seeing a similar sign in a local hospital.